18F/analytics.usa.gov/docs/procedures.md

 ### GitHub Access

 The System owner and current project developers need commit rights to analytics.usa.gov project repositories ([here](https://github.com/18F/analytics.usa.gov), [here](https://github.com/18f/analytics-reporter), and [here](https://github.com/18f/analytics-reporter-api)).
-The system owner (currently Gray Brooks) manages this access, granting access to new project developers when they come onboard and removing access when they leave.
+The system owner (Tim Lowden) manages this access, granting access to new project developers when they come onboard and removing access when they leave.

 Specifically, current developers are managed as the `analytics.usa.gov` team in the 18F GitHub organization.